This post has been updated and was originally published September 17, 2020.

-Digital shelf analytics (DSA) is a forward-thinking software solution alternative to the manual compilation of retail data for brands, manufacturers and consumer packaged goods (CPG) companies.
+Digital shelf analytics (DSA) is a software solution alternative to the manual compilation of retail performance data for brands, manufacturers and consumer packaged goods (CPG) companies.

-Individuals can view real-time data using sophisticated software as their source.
-This software scours the web to pull performance metrics from a range of digital retailers platforms.
-These platforms include any type of e-retailer — including online marketplaces such as Amazon and retailer digital commerce sites such as Tesco, Walmart or Zooplus.
+This software scours the web to pull performance metrics from a range of digital retailer platforms and marketplaces such as Amazon and digital commerce sites such as Tesco, Walmart or Carrefour.

 Viewing data in this way is a natural progression for many brands that now sell products across a variety of online retailers and channels.
-As brands increase their online presence and react to the changing consumer purchase patterns caused by the COVID19 pandemic, many are starting to realise that manually collating data to analyse and assess performance on the digital shelf is no longer viable.
+As brands increase their online presence and react to the changing consumer purchase patterns many are starting to realize that manually collating data to analyze, monitor and optimize performance on the digital shelf is no longer viable.

-What brands need is the skills and knowledge to apply the right tactics to get the results.
+So how can brands achieve this?
+To win now and in future, brands need to close the eCommerce skills and knowledge gaps for all managers, not just eCommerce.
+It’s critical that all teams develop eCommerce capabilities and efficient workflows quickly.
 Rather than working with select retailers, many successful brands now distribute products to a wide variety of digital commerce spaces including third-party marketplaces.
 This more complex digital shelf requires automation, giving insight into search rankings, pricing comparisons, product availability, promotions and rating and review information instantly.

 Internally gathering data manually is a thing of the past.
 For many brands who have the ambition to grow category performance in e-commerce digital shelf analytics has become a key tool.